 URA Membership Guidelines

-Membership in URA is open to universities with a significant graduate program and a demonstrated sustained commitment to research in the physical, biological, and engineering sciences as evidenced by, for example, a Carnegie classification of “R-1: Highest Research Activity,” or demonstrated equivalence.
-Prospective member institutions should exhibit academic excellence and a productive scholarly output of publications in science and engineering.
+Membership in URA is open to universities with a significant graduate program and a demonstrated sustained commitment to research in the physical, biological, and engineering sciences.
+Prospective member institutions should exhibit academic excellence and productive scholarly output of publications in science and engineering.

 The criteria for full membership in URA are, generally: a consistent output of advanced degrees in relevant disciplines; and overall strength and growth in the disciplines of science, technology, engineering, and mathematics (STEM) relevant to URA’s mission and activities.